GroceriStar/groceristar/README.md

 error: "async function something(next) {
  ^^^^^^^^
  SyntaxError: Unexpected token function"

  **reason**: node version is not updated.
 Fixed by re-install updated node and npm.

  ### Why
  Async functions are not supported by Node versions older than version 7.6

- -```		 At package.json we specified:  node v.8.1.4
+ At package.json we specified:  node v.8.1.4

  ### 5. database logic

 In order to reproduce, you need to have your own database in cloud and import data.
 The database we used in this task is mlab.

 - Create a heroku application.
+Note: we don't need heroku at this time, it's just a quick way to get your own database and for later stage.
 - Create a mlab addon in your heroku application, then you will have a new database.
 - Enter into the mlab page, copy the db link and replace the name, password and db name with your.
 Don't mistake the db user name with the mlab account name.
 If you are not sure you can create a new db user.
 - Paste the db link into the server/datasources.json:url and server/datasources.production.json:url